ShaMaran Petroleum (CVE:SNM) Hits New 1-Year High at $0.09

-Shares of ShaMaran Petroleum Corp.
-(CVE:SNM – Get Free Report) reached a new 52-week high on Tuesday .
-The company traded as high as C$0.09 and last traded at C$0.08, with a volume of 26000 shares changing hands.
-The stock had previously closed at C$0.08.
+ShaMaran Petroleum Corp.
+(CVE:SNM – Get Free Report)’s share price hit a new 52-week high during mid-day trading on Monday .
+The stock traded as high as C$0.09 and last traded at C$0.09, with a volume of 418249 shares traded.
+The stock had previously closed at C$0.09.

-In other ShaMaran Petroleum news, Senior Officer Alex C. Lengyel sold 356,160 shares of the stock in a transaction dated Monday, April 22nd.
-The stock was sold at an average price of C$0.61, for a total value of C$217,257.60.
-25.89% of the stock is owned by corporate insiders.
+In related news, Senior Officer Alex C. Lengyel sold 356,160 shares of the company’s stock in a transaction that occurred on Monday, April 22nd.
+The shares were sold at an average price of C$0.61, for a total transaction of C$217,257.60.
+Insiders own 25.89% of the company’s stock.

 ShaMaran Petroleum Corp., together with its subsidiaries, engages in the oil and gas exploration and production.
 It holds interest in the Atrush Block production sharing contract; and in the Sarsang Production Sharing Contract in the Kurdistan region of Iraq.
 The company was incorporated in 1991 and is headquartered in Vancouver, Canada.